DC801/BM-Badge/SD_Card/MAGE/scenario_source_files/mgs/ch2/ch2-map-PLANNING.md

 	- [ ] Interior should be very bare; furnishings are still being worked on
 	- [ ] Max Swagger should explain his sky-high ambitions for the interior, confidently deflecting concerns that not much seems to have been done yet
 	- [ ] Should maybe have instructions or tips for the blinky art board

+### Lambda conversations

+- [ ] Ask about people
+	- [ ] Everyone in the castle should be possible, but make two versions: one before you've been in that room, and one after (Do this very last, after other cutscenes are done)

 ### Scripts needed for story items